How low can you go — and what can you get — when searching for the best budget mountain bike under $2,000?

 Mountain Bikes: Why Are They So Expensive?

 There’s a reason good mountain bikes tend to be on the pricey side, even for entry-level models.
-First, they carry complicated suspension and braking systems that need to function perfectly at remarkably light weights.
+First, they carry complicated suspension and braking systems that need to function perfectly at remarkably low weights.
 Small manufacturing scale drives up prices on high-end rigs.

 Frame manufacturing requires expensive materials and extremely close tolerances.
 Tack on marketing budgets and ancillary expenses like warranties, and bike prices skyrocket pretty quickly.
 A high-quality mountain bike with basic components will quickly hit the $3,000 range, and top-end builds push $8,000 or more.

 Budget Bikes: What You Get

 Still, there are some great finds for under $2,000.
 But you won’t be getting the latest and greatest in enduro tech.
 Rather, most of the best buys are hardtails (though we found a couple of full-suspension options).